 Steven L. Heston, K. Geert Rouwenhorst, and Roberto E. Wessels, “The structure of international stock returns and the integration of capital markets,” Journal of Empirical Finance, 1995

 In our related paper, “Evidence on the Evidence,” we explained that one way to differentiate persistent results from fleeting patterns is whether the results are repeatable in other samples.
 In financial economics, this often means determining whether a factor shows up in multiple markets around the globe.
 This landmark study (among others) shored up existing evidence by testing a number of markets across a dozen European countries and the U.S. and finding that they shared multiple risk factors in common.
-The study also initiated exploration into potential benefits of diversifying not only across risk factors but also across various global markets.
+The study also initiated exploration into the potential benefits of diversifying not only across risk factors but also across various global markets.

 In the latest capital market research, scholars cited here as well as the next generation of their peers have been exploring whether the Three-Factor Model should evolve into a model incorporating additional factors – such as stock-price momentum, company profitability, and company reinvestment costs.
 Do these factors represent additional, distinct sources of expected return?
 If so, can we expect them to remain persistent over time?
 Can they be practically implemented after the costs involved?